 Register your birds

-All keepers are encouraged to register their birds with Defra so we can contact you quickly if there is a disease outbreak in your area and you need to take action.
+We encourage all keepers to register their birds with Defra so that we can contact you quickly if there is a disease outbreak in your area and you need to take action.
 If you have more than 50 birds, you are legally required to register your flock within one month of their arrival at your premises.
 Find out how to register your birds.

 Report signs of disease